-If you feel like wining and dining high in the sky, Taipei 101 has a restaurant all the way up on the 85th floor.
+If you feel like winning and dining high in the sky, Taipei 101 has a restaurant all the way up on the 85th floor.

 This building isn’t just good for photos; there’s plenty to see and do inside.

-- The building’s elevator moves at a speed of over 60 kilometres per hour.
+- The building’s elevator moves at a speed of over 60 kilometers per hour.

 - Natural disasters aren’t a worry.
 The building has been designed to withstand typhoon winds and earthquakes.

-- Each night the tower displays one of seven colours in the spectrum.
-Red on Monday, orange on Tuesday, yellow on Wednesday etc.
+- Each night the tower displays one of seven colors in the spectrum.

 - Not everyone can reach the top of Taipei 101.
 The 91st floor is the highest level open to the public.

-- The 101st floor is completely occupied by a VIP club called Summit 101 that is completely off the public sector.
+- The 101st floor is completely occupied by a VIP club called Summit 101 which is completely off the public sector.
 In fact, the existence of the club has never actually been proven.